Federal Income Tax Return for U.S. Citizens - How to file

 However, if you earned less than $10,000 for 2013 and don't have any special circumstances (see here for an easy test), you do not have to file a federal tax return.

-Even if you are under this threshold, if taxes where withheld from your paycheck, you might want to file a tax return to receive a refund of those taxes paid.
+Even if you are under this threshold, if taxes were withheld from your paycheck, you should file a tax return to receive a refund of taxes paid.
+You may also need to file to apply for federal student loan applications.

-Most States, including Vermont, California, Massachusetts, and D.C., also require you to file a tax return.
+Most States, including Vermont, New York, California, Massachusetts, and the District of Columbia, also require you to file a tax return.
 See here for more information on State returns.

 - You fill out the return with the help of a tax software

 Either way you can then send the return via postal mail or file it electronically.
-We recommend filing electronically as you will get confirmation that the return was submitted and if there is any refund due to you, you will get it much faster.
+If you file electronically you will get confirmation that the return was submitted and if there is any refund due to you, you should receive it much faster.
+If you file your return by mail, be sure to mail it certified or registered to obtain a receipt from the IRS.

-The IRS provides information on the forms to choose if you want to do it manually but also gives you links to FREE software.
+The IRS provides information on the forms to choose if you want to prepare your return manually and also provides links to FREE software.
 See here.

 What you need to fill out your federal income tax return:

-- Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) if applicable of yourself and your child if the child is a U.S. citizen or resident alien for tax purposes
+- Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) if applicable of yourself, your spouse or Domestic Partner and your child if the child is a U.S. citizen or resident alien for tax purposes.
+Be sure that the name on your Social Security or ITIN card match the name you put on the form.

-- Last Year's Federal Tax Return if you filed one and if you want to file electronically
+- The prior year's Federal Tax Return if you filed one and if you want to file electronically

 - Form 1098T (scholarship income) if any

-- Form 1042S (employment and or scholarship income) if any
+- Forms 1042S (employment and or scholarship income) if any

-- Form 1099MISC (self-employment income or prize income) if any
+- Forms 1099MISC (self-employment income or prize income) if any

-- Form 1099G (state tax refund from previous year) if any
+- Forms 1099G (state tax refund from previous year) if any

 - Checking account information, i.e., account and routing number for direct deposit of tax refund if any